Freelance Journalism at Dot Esports |

 Given the past, present, and hopeful future of women’s esports, certain crucial takeaways are worth acknowledging in resolving the Battle of the Sexes.
 As is evident from historical statistics, PC and console esports fall well behind on women’s participation numbers.
 Successes in 2022 — most notably VCT Game Changers — demonstrate some shifts towards greater investment in the women’s scene. |

 2023 brought incredible opportunities, including attending the Apex Legends Global Series LANs and League of Legends Mid-Season Invitational.
 Throughout the year, I also contributed regularly to Esports News UK and Esports Insider.
 Before the year ended, I began working as a freelance journalist at Dot Esports.
-Through 2024, I began to also pick up wider industry experience, continuing to attend esports events and becoming the events manager at London gaming venue, New Meta Gaming Arena.
-Currently, I am a full-time writer and journalist with experience covering Apex Legends, Counter-Strike, League of Legends, Dota 2, Fortnite, and Valorant.
-Thanks to the support of the UK's gaming community, I also have events experience in fighting games and covering game launches.
+Through 2024, I also began to gain wider industry experience, continuing to attend esports events and becoming the events manager at London's New Meta Gaming Arena.
+Currently, I am a full-time journalist at Esports News UK with experience covering Apex Legends, Counter-Strike, League of Legends, Dota 2, Fortnite, and Valorant.
+I also manage weekly and monthly content plans for the site, with the goal of furthering my experience in content strategy and management.
 I am always open to discussing work and new opportunities to assist publications alongside my regular writing.
 For more, please get in touch via the "Contact" page! |